jondashkyle/hardly-everything/README.md

   - each week
   - each month
   - each century

 ## release
 - only open to first 100 signups

 ## future
 - archive
   - dismiss links to the archive
-  - one time links which auto-move to the archive
 - entry types
   - link
   - image
   - video

-## release
-- unfollow everyone on twitter
-- write an essay about internet shit